SecondHandSushi/Project-1-Mental-Tech/README.md

 - Observing the entire combined dataset, we see that there is a stronger sense of ease toward asking for a leave than sense of difficulty.
 Over 38% indicated it would be easy to ask for a leave versus under 20% that would find it to be difficult.
 - ![Alt text](Figures/leave_comfort_total_bar.png)
 ### Timeline:
 - Notably, the gap between a leave request being easy and being difficult grows over time.
 The percentages showing it being easy rise as the percentages showing it being difficult drop slightly over the 4 year span.
-In 2016, the difference in those indicating it being easy and being difficult was 12.81%, while that difference in 2019 was 23.93%.
+In 2016, the difference in those indicating it being easy and those indicating it being difficult was 12.81%, while that difference in 2019 was 23.93%.
 - ![Alt text](Figures/leave_comfort_timeline.png)
 ### Compare respondent’s comfort talking to current supervisor about mental health issues and how easy it is to take medical leave:
 - According to the 2016 data, the easier it is to request medical leave, the more likely respondents felt comfortable talking to their supervisor about mental health.
 - Reference Chart Below:
 - ![Alt text](Figures/diagnosis_fullmedicalleave.png)
 ## Employer Discussion of Mental Health Effect on Comfort Level of Requesting Leave
 - For this topic we looked at whether or not the employer has officially discussed mental health with the respondent.
 We chose the combined dataset, 2016-2019 to analyze.
-The asumption was that if the answer was Yes, that would make it easier for an employee to request a leave of absence because of a mental health issue.
+The asumption was that if the answer was "Yes," that would make it easier for an employee to request a leave of absence because of a mental health issue.
 - As we observe in the following chart, the "Yes" responses (orange) tend toward the "Somewhat easy" category, while the "No" responses (blue) tend toward category "Neither easy nor difficult."
 This can be seen by the respective orange and blue mean lines.
 This indicates that if the employer discusses mental health with the employee, that employee is more likely to feel comfortable requesting a leave of absence because of a mental health issue.
 - ![Alt text](Figures/employer_discuss_effect.png)